Netflix's ‘Dragon's Dogma’ anime series is coming later this year

 The series is being produced by Japanese animation company, Sublimation.
 Previous titles the studio has worked on include Tokyo Ghoul and the recently released Weathering With You.

 Dragon’s Dogma will join Netflix’s library of various other anime titles based on video games.
-Konami‘s Castlevania has received the treatment across three seasons since 2017 and received critical acclaim each season, praising the animation design and passion from the source material.
+Konami‘s Castlevania previously received the treatment and has since spammed over three seasons since 2017.
+Each season has garnered critical acclaim, praising the animation design and passion from the source material.

 In recent Cyberpunk 2077 presentation, it was revealed that the game would be getting an anime titled Cyberpunk: Edgerunners.
 The show will be produced by Studio Trigger, most notably known for the anime Promare, and will be releasing on Netflix in 2022.

-Netflix has also commissioned a show based around Cuphead.
+Netflix has also commissioned a show based around the platformer Cuphead.
 The show is titled The Cuphead Show and a recent teaser gave fans their first glimpse of the series in motion.